-Assistant Professor Associate Professor Professor Three years of college teaching experience.
-Six years of college teaching experience and three years in Ten years of college teaching experience and four years in teadining experience: rank of Assistant Professor in the City Colleges of Chicago. the rank of Associate Professor in the City Colleges of Chicago.
+Assistant Professor Associate Professor Professor Three years of college Six years of college teaching Ten years of college teaching teaching experience. experience and three years in experience and four years in rank of Assistant Professor in the rank of Associate the City Colleges of Chicago.
+Professor in the City Colleges of Chicago.